tytydraco/yessleep/out/I_work_at_a_funeral_home_Some_of_the_dead_bodies_are_smiling_Part_1.md

 But this wasn’t decomposition, because she’d been (presumably) stored properly since her death.
 And this wasn’t a random twitch, either.
 It was a *grin.*

 I’d read somewhere, in some inspirational article somewhere, that it took only twelve muscles to smile (and many more to frown.)
-That meant all twelve of Amber Reese’s facial muscles were working in concert, making—and *holding—*a smile.
+That meant all twelve of Amber’s facial muscles were working in concert, making—and \*holding—\*a smile.

 It made no sense.

 Alan rewound the footage, playing the footage over and over again, muttering to himself about rigor mortis and other medical jargon.
 But I couldn’t sit there and keep watching it.
 Each time I saw that grin yank up again, I felt like I might vomit.
 I left the office and hurried back to the morgue.

-I wanted Amber Reese gone.
+I wanted Amber gone.
 And she would be, tomorrow morning, when we drove her to the cemetery.
 Whatever this all was, it would be gone and over with by eleven AM tomorrow.
 All I had to do was set her face again, load her into one of the refrigerated cabinets, and my job was done.

 When I opened the door, I found Ben standing over Amber’s corpse.